sh6un/Stereo/README.md

 This is an **attempt** to fix recent crashing, further versions may be pushed if issues continue.
 If the issue persists, ensure to narrow down what is making it crash so other possible resoloutions can be used.

+Feedback is more than welcome, please star the repository too!